HanhNhi-Nguyen/keras-kmnist-denoising-autoencoder/README.md

 It demonstrates a **reproducible Python ML pipeline** for **image denoising** using a small **CNN autoencoder** on the public **KMNIST** dataset.

+The focus of this public version is the Python-based training, evaluation, and quantization workflow.
+Hardware-specific deployment components (e.g., embedded C++ integration) are intentionally not included.

 ## What this version of the project does

 - Loads **KMNIST** via `tensorflow_datasets`